matosky/silk-trader-express/README.md

 # Silk Road Challenge - Telegram Mini App

 ## Overview

-Silk Road Challenge is an engaging trading game implemented as a Telegram Mini App.
-Players embark on historical trade routes, face challenges, and build their trading empire.
-The game combines elements of strategy, luck, and decision-making in a beautifully designed, mobile-friendly interface.
+Silk Road Trader Express – A Web3 Trade Adventure

+Silk Road Trader Express is a Telegram mini-app that immerses players in the historical Silk Road trading network while tackling real-world trade finance challenges.
+As traders navigating ancient cities like Xi’an, Samarkand, Istanbul, and Venice, players face obstacles such as trust issues, delayed payments, access to capital, and inefficient documentation—the same problems modern SMEs encounter in global trade.

+Through engaging missions, players discover how the $SRC Ecosystem transforms trade finance using tokenization, blockchain, and digitalization.
+By overcoming challenges with $SRC’s innovative solutions, they build their trading empires and earn $wSRC tokens as rewards.
+The game not only entertains but also educates, demonstrating how Web3 technology bridges gaps in global trade financing.

 ![Silk Road Challenge Screenshot](/placeholder.svg?height=300&width=600)